juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 Use this option if applications using JuiceFS cannot be interrupted.

 If new resources are introduced in the target version, you'll need to manually create them.
 All YAML examples listed in this section are only applicable when upgrading from v0.9 to v0.10.
-Depending on the target version, you might need to compare different versions of `k8s.yaml` files, extract the different Kuberenetes resources, and manually install them yourself.
+Depending on the target version, you might need to compare different versions of `k8s.yaml` files, extract the different Kubernetes resources, and manually install them yourself.

 #### 1. Create resources added in new version